-- Head lice are not dangerous, and they do not spread disease. - Having lice has nothing to do with how clean someone is. - Lice can and do spread from person to person. - Lice do not live on cats, dogs or other animals. - Both adults and children can be infected. - Short hair does not prevent infection. - Infections can be caught anywhere, not just at school, thus head lice are a community problem not just a school problem.
+- Head lice are not dangerous and they do not spread disease. - Lice can and do spread from person to person. - Lice do not live on cats, dogs or other animals. - Both adults and children can be infected. - Short hair does not prevent infection. - Infections can be caught anywhere, not just at school, thus head lice are a community problem not just a school problem.